vitorkrau/Diometro/README.md

 # Diometro

-App made for the fourth challenge during the Apple Developer Academy program at PUC|Rio.
+App made for the fourth challenge during the Apple Developer Academy program at PUC|Rio.<br/>
-This app tries to identify the sky at any time of the day and tells you if it's day or night.
+This app tries to identify the sky at any time of the day and tells you if it's day or night.<br/><br/>
 Yeah, I know...
-It's useless...
+It's useless...<br/><br/>

-Tech used:
+Tech used:<br/>

 SwiftUI<br/>
 CoreML<br/>